 As we naturally read from left to right, all labels, placeholders and descriptions should be placed on the left.
 Left alignment helps the eye move from one line to the next in a predictable way, improving readability and reducing form completion time.

 Auto-fill can be an efficient assistant.
-They know your name, email, etc. By integrating auto-fill, it will help users to complete the form efficiently with information stored in the cache.
+Data like name, address, email, and others can be stored in the cache.
+By integrating auto-fill, it will help users complete the form faster.

 f.
 Avoid using the label as the placeholder text